nipunarambukkanage/gpu_stable_fluids/docs/ARCHITECTURE.md

 - Tracer compute: four combinations of velocity read index and particle source index, writing the opposite particle buffer.
 - Render: two density read-index variants.
 - Tracer render: two particle read-index variants, using instanced quads.
+- Indirect arguments: one storage bind group for the device-generated four-word draw command.

 No simulation texture is sampled and storage-written in the same pass.
 The JavaScript index fields make the current readable side explicit and are swapped only after encoding the pass that writes the opposite side.